Coverage Map

 $700K to $4M+

-Bethlehem is the White Mountains estate market that serious buyers discover once they exhaust the obvious New Hampshire options.
+The White Mountains estate market that serious buyers discover once they exhaust the obvious New Hampshire options.
 Situated in the White Mountain National Forest region at elevation, properties here offer a climate, setting, and air quality that flatland New Hampshire cannot provide.
 The market is thin by structure: inventory rarely surfaces, and the buyers who find it tend to hold for decades.
-It competes quietly with Vermont's Stowe market for the NH buyer who prioritizes landscape over commutability.
+Competes quietly with Vermont's Stowe market for the NH buyer who prioritizes landscape over commutability.

 Massachusetts